Monday, December 12, 2011

 How does the traditionalist Roman Catholic who rejects Vatican II know that his position is correct?
 The traditionalist Roman Catholics I have talked to tend to answer this question by appealing to Holy Tradition, urging that the truth of statements such as those cited above can be verified with reference to Holy Tradition, which they define as being “what has always and everywhere been believed by all.”

 In discussing Holy Tradition Roman Catholics, I have asked whether the Eastern Orthodox church is part of this Tradition.
-The answer I have received is that it is not because their rejection of the papacy precludes them from being included in the ‘all’ when we talk about “what has always and everywhere been believed by all.”
+The answer I have received is that the Orthodox church is not part of this tradition since their rejection of the papacy precludes them from being included in the ‘all’ when we talk about “what has always and everywhere been believed by all.”

 The inherent circularity becomes even more obvious when we reduce the Roman Catholic argument to the following premises: